An Introduction to Recruitment Automation

 • managing candidate referrals

-Automating these tasks allows you to stay competitive as you maximise the ability to source and place candidates.
-On top of this, it also provides a positive candidate and client experience which has never been more important.
+Automating these tasks allows you to stay competitive as you maximize the ability to source and place candidates.
+On top of this, it also provides a positive client and candidate experience which has never been more important.

 How recruitment automation has helped businesses